 - There is unofficial Late Late Toy Show gambling.
 In 2015, bookmakers Paddy Power offered 6/1 odds that the show’s host, Ryan Tubridy, would make a child cry during the broadcast.

 - Talk shows in Ireland are broadcast live.
 When you have a production on this scale, where most of the guests are children, things inevitably go wrong.
 Children have started swearing during malfunctioning toy demonstrations, and bikes have demolished part of the set, on more than one occasion.

 - Some of these children will go on to do properly well for themselves, and you can brag that you liked their early stuff.
 Evanna Lynch, who plays Luna Lovegood in the Harry Potter series, was once on the show.
 Samantha Mumba appeared in 1995, before becoming a chart-topping singer internationally.
 Joseph McCaul, seen here in the 2000 edition, would later represent Ireland in the Eurovision, and made it through to bootcamp in last year’s X Factor (UK).

-- Ron Burgundy enjoys the show, and we’re not going to argue with Ron Burgundy.
+- Ron Burgundy enjoys the Late Late Toy Show, and we’re not going to argue with Ron Burgundy.
 I don’t know how to put this, but it’s kind of a big deal.

 - Anyone who dares to diss the Late Late Toy Show becomes a national hate figure.
 Each member of the 200-seat audience receives LOTS of expensive gifts from the show’s sponsors, and 40,000 people apply for tickets each year.
 So when this competition winner turned down the prize of two tickets on live television, she may as well have burned her passport while she was at it.

 This year’s event will no doubt produce more talking points, more celebrity guests, and more surprises.